hybridsjs/hybrids/README.md

 ## Getting Started

-Install npm package:

-<pre>npm i <a href=https://www.npmjs.com/package/hybrids>hybrids</a></pre>
+Add the hybrids [npm package](https://www.npmjs.com/package/hybrids) to your application, or use [unpkg.com/hybrids](https://unpkg.com/hybrids@^4/src) CDN for direct usage in the browser.

-Then, import the required features and define a custom element:
+Then, import required features and define your custom element:

 ```javascript
 import { html, define } from 'hybrids';